Combined Bomber Offensive: Pointblank outcome

 Operation Pointblank showed that Germany's aircraft and ball bearings plants were not very vulnerable to air attack.
 Its production of synthetic rubber, ammunition, nitrogen, and ethyl fluid was concentrated in fewer factories and would likely have been much more vulnerable.
 Despite bombing, "German single-engine fighter production ... for the first quarter of 1944 was 30% higher than for the third quarter of 1943, which we may take as a base figure.
 In the second quarter of 1944, it doubled; by the third quarter of 1944, it had tripled, in a year's time.
 In September 1944, monthly German single-engine fighter production reached its wartime peak – 3031 fighter aircraft.
 Total German single-engine fighter production for 1944 reached the amazing figure of 25,860 ME-109s and FW-190s" (William R. Emerson).
-Following Operation Pointblank, Germany dispersed the 27 larger works of its aircraft industry across 729 medium and very small plants (some in tunnels, caves, and mines).
+Following Operation Pointblank, Germany dispersed works of its aircraft industry across 729 medium and very small plants (some in tunnels, caves, and mines).

 However, Operation Pointblank did help to diminish the Luftwaffe's threat against the Allies, and by the Normandy Landings, the Luftwaffe had only 80 operational aircraft on the North French Coast, which managed about 250 combat sorties against the 13,743 Allied sorties that day.

 According to Charles Webster and Noble Frankland, Big Week and the subsequent attack on the aircraft industry reduced "the fighting capacity of the Luftwaffe" through threatening the bombing of strategic targets and "leaving the German fighters with no alternative other than to defend them" but "the combat was primarily fought and certainly won" by the US long range fighters.